Cavendish Capital Markets Limited

 To provide you with information and services that you request from us.

-- It is in our legitimate interests to respond to your queries and provide any information requested in order to generate and develop business.
+- It is in our legitimate interest to respond to your queries and provide any information requested in order to generate and develop business.
 To ensure we offer a good and responsive service, we consider this use to be proportionate and will not be prejudicial or detrimental to you.

 - You can always opt-out of receiving direct marketing-related email communications or text messages by sending us an email or by following the unsubscribe link.